Geometric Height on Flag Varieties in Positive Characteristic: Introduction

 In \cite{fan2024arakelovgeometryflagvarieties}, Fan-Luo-Qu provides a new case where height filtration can be explicitly computed, which is the geometric height on flag varieties under the assumption ${\rm char}(k)=0$.
-Following their essence, we examine the case of positive characteristic.
+Following their idea, we complete this calculation by examining this case in positive characteristic.